-You were smart to research what to do if you have a Temporary Restraining Order against you in New Jersey.
+You made a wise choice to research what to do if you have a Temporary Restraining Order against you in New Jersey.
 Gathering knowledge is an important first step in fighting your New Jersey TRO.

 What should you do after gathering evidence?
 Meeting with and retaining an attorney who is both experienced and skilled in fighting TROs is crucial; so much is on the line!
 If a Final Restraining Order is issued, it will impact you ability to obtain a firearm, and, could affect your work as well.
 There are other ramifications; that is the subject of a future blog.